Darts is the sport that’s most sorely missing the smell of the crowd

 Anderson, his opponent in the final, has his own history, the peak point being “fartgate”, when a deeply unpleasant odour filled the air during his 2018 Grand Slam of Darts clash with Wesley Harms.
 “It’ll take me two nights to lose this smell from my nose,” said Harms after his defeat, although Anderson categorically insisted that the gas had not emanated from his bottom.
 “If the boy thinks I’ve farted, he’s 1,010 per cent wrong,” he said.

 That incident, though, has hung over Anderson like a bad smell, so this meeting in the final with Gerwyn was a redemption opportunity.
-We can’t tell you who won because, at the time of typing, the final had happened yet, but we can confidently state that the cheerleaders responded to the occasion with a shrug and a “meh”.
+In the end it was Price who came out on top and we can confidently state that the cheerleaders responded to the occasion with a shrug and a “meh”.